kapetacom/provider-resource-operator-postgresql/README.md

 # PostgreSQL Resource Provider
-Provides PostgreSQL database resources to the blockware eco-system.
+Provides PostgreSQL database resources to the kapeta eco-system.

 ---
-For details about Blockware Providers see:
+For details about Kapeta Providers see:

 https://github.com/blockwarecom/provider-documentation